Are you a hiker, tracker, or hunter? If so, you've probably used United States Geological Survey (USGS) maps in your outdoor activities.

 But did you know that the entire collection of USGS maps, for the whole country, are now available free online?
 Here's how to get to the USGS topo maps online:

 This tool allows you to find maps with a simple search for a place name.
-For example, if you are looking for maps of the area near Waldport on the Oregon Coast, just type waldport into the search box and click the "Go" button.
+For example, if you are looking for maps of the area near Waldport on the Oregon Coast, just type waldport into the search box and then either hit the "enter" key, or click on the name "Waldport, Oregon" when it pops up.

 Now you'll see a map of the Waldport area.
-The map has a grid superimposed on it, with the names of the different USGS maps in each square of the grid.
-And, there is a red marker in the part of the grid marked "Waldport."
-Click on this marker and a little popup shows the maps that are available for that spot.
+There is a marker in the part of the grid marked "Waldport," with a little popup box next to it.
+Click on the "View Products" button to see the maps that are available for that spot.

 Questions?
 Ask the Librarian.